vmware-tanzu/tanzu-dev-portal/content/guides/spring-integration-lock/index.md

 - [Postgres](https://www.postgresql.org/) or [Redis](https://redis.io/)
 - Your text editor or IDE of choice.
   [JDK 16+](https://www.oracle.com/java/technologies/javase-downloads.html) or newer.(if you don't want to use the records that are setup in the example code Java 11+ will work)
-- A understanding of Spring Boot and dependency injection.
+- An understanding of Spring Boot and dependency injection.

 You can see the [completed example on GitHub](https://github.com/estand64/distributed-lock).